BramseDev/cv-ai-image-detector/README.md

-# Image Analyzer - AI Detection System
+# AI Image Detection System

+This Bachelor project explores the integration of computer vision and artificial intelligence to automatically analyze and evaluate AI-generated images.

+## Overview
-This is a Bachelor project, which explores the integration of computer vision and artificial intelligence to analyze and evaluate AI-generated images.
-The system automatically processes these images, extracts relevant features through computer vision techniques, and applies advanced AI models to assess and assign weighted scores based on predefined criteria.
-This is our Take on how we can try to detect KI Images.
+Our system processes images through advanced computer vision techniques to extract relevant features, then applies AI models to assess and assign weighted scores based on predefined detection criteria.

+## Acknowledgments
+Special thanks to @lawi2022 and @derfisch98 for their significant contributions to the development of this AI detection system, along with all other contributors.

 ## Features